Showing posts with label Mary Ann Bernal. Show all posts

 https://maryannbernal.com

-Interviewer: Helga, thank you for joining us.
-Can you tell us about your background and how you came to be part of this conflict?
+Interviewer: Yara, thank you for joining us.
+To begin, can you tell us a little about your early life in Málaga and how you came into service?

-Interviewer: Looking ahead, what do you hope your legacy will be?
+Interviewer: Looking back, what do you hope readers take away from your journey?

-Interviewer: Before we wrap up, is there anything you’d like to share with our readers?
+Interviewer: Yara, thank you for sharing your story with us today.
+Before we wrap up, is there anything you would like to say to our readers?

 Purchase Links